French people: Frankish Kingdom

 With the decline of the Roman Empire in Western Europe, a federation of Germanic peoples entered the picture: the Franks, from which the word "French" derives.
 The Franks were Germanic pagans who began to settle in northern Gaul as laeti during the Roman era.
 They continued to filter across the Rhine River from present-day Netherlands and Germany between the 3rd and 7th centuries.
 Initially, they served in the Roman army and obtained important commands.
 Their language is still spoken as a kind of Dutch (French Flemish) in northern France (French Flanders).
 The Alamans, another Germanic people immigrated to Alsace, hence the Alemannic German now spoken there.
 The Alamans were competitors of the Franks, and their name is the origin of the French word for "German": Allemand.

-By the early 6th century the Franks, led by the Merovingian king Clovis I and his sons, had consolidated their hold on much of modern-day France.
+By the early 6th century, the Franks, led by the Merovingian king Clovis I and his sons, had consolidated their hold on much of modern-day France.
 The other major Germanic people to arrive in France, after the Burgundians and the Visigoths, were the Norsemen or Northmen.
 Known by the shortened name "Norman" in France, these were Viking raiders from modern Denmark and Norway.
 They settled with Anglo-Scandinavians and Anglo-Saxons from the Danelaw in the region known today as Normandy in the 9th and 10th centuries.
 This later became a fiefdom of the Kingdom of France under King Charles III.
 The Vikings eventually intermarried with the local people, converting to Christianity in the process.
-It was the Normans who, two centuries later, would go on to conquer England and Southern Italy.
+The Normans, two centuries later, went on to conquer England and Southern Italy.

 Eventually, though, the largely autonomous Duchy of Normandy was incorporated back into the royal domain (i. e. the territory under direct control of the French king) in the Middle Ages.
 In the crusader Kingdom of Jerusalem, founded in 1099, at most 120,000 Franks, who were predominantly French-speaking Western Christians, ruled over 350,000 Muslims, Jews, and native Eastern Christians.